Antoine-Bollinger/kit_nextjs_tailwindcc/README.md

 ## Getting Started

-You can clone this repo with runing
+You can clone this starting kit by running*
 ```bash
 git clone https://github.com/Antoine-Bollinger/kit_nextjs_tailwindcc .
 ```
-in your folder.
+directly in the folder of your great project.

 Then run :
 ```bash